 Even though the Bald Eagle is known by the white feathers on its head, these do not appear until they are about four or five years old.
 Bald Eagles form mating pairs for life and nest in trees or cliffs.
 They lay 1 to 3 eggs.
 Young eagles learn how to fly and hunt by watching adults.
 Bald Eagles hunt using their acute vision, which is four times as sharp as ours, and their talons and beak, which are made of keratin and grow continuously like our hair and fingernails do.

 Eagles were added to the Endangered Species List in 1967 as populations across America shrank.
 In 1972 the use of DDT, a pesticide that caused eagle eggshells to be thin and brittle, was banned.
-By 1995, populations were large enough to upgrade their status to Threatened.
+By 1995, populations were large enough to upgrade their status to Threatened and they have been completely removed from the Threatened list altogether as of 2007.